 Smoked Italian Beef Sandwich Chicago Style

 Ready to take your sandwich game to another level?
 This Chicago-style smoked Italian beef is juicy, flavorful, and dripping with tender beef and peppers.
-Piled into a hoagie bun, dipped in its own jus — it’s the kind of sandwich legends are made of. 🔥
+Piled into a hoagie bun, dipped in its own juicy, it’s the kind of sandwich legends are made of. 🔥

 📋Quick Recipe Card